centrify/terraform-connector-automation/README.md

 When you run this set of script in the terraform directory via "terraform apply" command, you will be asked for an account and password for your Centrify Privileged Access Service Tenant along with the URL for the Tenant.
 When the script completes, you should then find the 2 new Connectors have been created and added to your Tenant.

 Please send any feedback to david.mcneely@centrify.com.

-Once you run this script via "terraform commit" you will be asked for an account and password for your Centrify Privileged Access Service Tenant along with the URL for the Tenant.
-When the script completes, you should then find the 2 new Connectors have been created and added to your Tenant.

-Please send any feedback to david.mcneely@centrify.com.